trushmi/review-sentiment-analyzer/README.md

 This project uses the Natural Language Toolkit (NLTK) (http://www.nltk.org/) to analyze and categorize review sentiments.

 NLTK is open source software.
 The source code is distributed under the terms of the Apache License Version 2.0.
-Please see the LICENSE file for the full Apache License.
+Please see the LICENSE file for the Apache License.